vilkastakan/generative/README.md

 `23 Jan 2021`

 This work is about asynchronous communication and meta-questions.
-Kudos to [www.nohello.com](https://www.nohello.com/) and [https://nometa.xyz/](nometa.xyz) and regrets to people that can't understand easy rules for ten years.
+Kudos to [nohello.com](https://www.nohello.com/) and [nometa.xyz](https://nometa.xyz/) and regrets to people that can't understand easy rules.

 [See live](https://views-gang.github.io/generative/localhost/async)